josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/♻️_Re_Recommendations/👾_one_man_can_never_be_our_hero.md

 > **What gendered harms should a government claiming exceptional expertise in VAWG reasonably have anticipated from the policies it supported?**

+All of this could be said of any conflict zone.
+To ignore credible concerns of specific issues, history, and events, is a very particular choice.

 ---

 ## 📺 When Statecraft Enters The Survivor’s Living Room